 I conclude with some comments on science itself.
 I find in most of my work a need to refer to scientific discovery as subject matter—much of which I agree with and some of which I do not agree with—I get my confidence to do this from an attitude I developed in the early 70s where the sciences were concerned.
 And that is, if the science I needed did not exist, I could and would do it myself.
 Hence, if you look at the seventh piece in Survival Series, it is about how we decoded the mating behavior of a south east Asian crab.
 We did so in open competition—we were told—with 60 other scientists, some of whom objected to non-scientists getting such a grant.
 To give you an example, John Isaacs, one of the sub-directors of the Scripps Institute of Oceanography, and I were friends.
 He literally commanded us to go for a sea grant because he explained that the 17K we used to decode the mating behavior of our crab was like 6 or 7% of the 300K they spent trying to decode the mating behavior of the lobster, and we were successful and they were not.
 Their standard scientific behavior was to begin by dismembering the lobster to see how it worked.
 I remember thinking to myself, “Well, how about asking them to put it back together so we too could see how it worked?”
 Instead, I asked an entirely different question which had nothing to do with how a crab worked physically, but much to do with its environment.
 Helen and I set out to make an environment that crabs would be happy to mate in.
 We had no notion that we would cut up some poor crab to see how it might go about the business of mating.
 Of course, I had some specialized information.
 I understood that crabs mated in small ponds four paces by five paces and waist-high, therefore we felt comfortable to mate them in.
 The other thing we artists do is we ask questions differently.
 I remember one of the great Bauhaus problems, I taught it many times. it was in two parts.
 Make a light thing look heavy.
 Make a heavy thing look light.
 My position on that, and many artists do the same, is to turn their work upside down to continually give ourselves new perspectives on what we were doing.
 I did not notice the other lobster folks turning their lobsters upside down or making a lobster feel comfortable enough to mate.
 Please note that the crab finally turns up to be a central figure in a major work of art titled, Lagoon Cycle.
 Thus, the scientific experiment leads to a complex narrative that turns out to be a 160-foot long mural, now in the possession of the Centre Pompidou as part of the French National collection.

 AK: My perception is that you have a longstanding and extraordinary grasp of strategies of multidisciplinary collaboration, that your work together with Helen was driven by a deep understanding and respect for ecological systems and fueled by great empathy for the Earth.
-Works such as or posit that unless artists, scientists, industry and government begin creating working environmental projects together which actively acknowledge our future needs in light of our current environmental issues, habitable environments that can sustain future generations of life may not exist.
+Works such as The Serpentine Lattice or The Force Majeure posit that unless artists, scientists, industry and government begin creating working environmental projects together which actively acknowledge our future needs in light of our current environmental issues, habitable environments that can sustain future generations of life may not exist.
 Do you believe that artists must have a firm grasp upon a number of various disciplines in order to intelligently and effectively engage large-scale projects that can make a difference in artistic, environmental, economic, and other social systems that determine the fate of the many living creatures upon which our existence depends?

 NH: Such a nice question.
 So easy to answer.
 My answer to your question is: Yes!
 My earlier responses may make clear why I say this.
 At the end of your elaborate question, it is true that we introduced the idea of sustainability.
 It is also true however that by the 80s we were in disagreement with sustainability.
 To sustain something in a particular state, given the laws of indeterminacy, is a physical impossibility.
 And the term “sustainability” has been hijacked by the growth of good people saying that grow itself is sustainable.
 I consider this a form of madness.
 Our real discourse has to be about continuing and what we are doing to permit ourselves to continue.
 And what must we discontinue in order for life to continue?
 Could we be talking about leaving all the fossil fuels in the ground?
 Could we be talking about our new energy abundance being the sun?
 And the careful nurturing of photosynthesis?
 Don’t you think the physicists should be biologically educated?
 Don}t you think politicians should understand the fundamental laws of the conservation of energy?
 Particularly since our systems of consumption are producing entropy in big systems?
 Many of which are—to use MIT talk—entering perturbation in preparation for collapse.